breezechen/YAPM/YAPM/bin/Release/README.txt

 Some pieces of code are inspired by work under GNU GPL 3.0.
-It includes : cSystemInfo.vb file : some structures defined come from Process Hacker by wj32 cProcess.vb file : some pieces of code are inspired by wj32 work (from Process Hacker) :
+It includes : cSystemInfo.vb file : some structures defined come from Process Hacker by wj32 cProcess files : some pieces of code are inspired by wj32 work (from Process Hacker) :
 - GetAccountName function (conversion from SID to username as a string)
 - GetImageFile function, especially DeviceDriveNameToDosDriveName and RefreshLogicalDrives which are inspired by functions from Process Hacker